haiyang5535/haiyang5535/README.md

 ## Featured Projects

 * **Pacific Palisades Wildfire Spread Prediction:**
-    * Analyzed wildfire incident data (including containment percentage and personnel deployed) from a 5-week incident to forecast the eventual total acres burned.
+    * Analyzed **295 timestamped status rows** of wildfire incident data (from an initial set of 344 records covering a 5-week period, Jan 7 - Feb 10, 2025), including containment percentage and personnel deployed[cite: 3, 6], to forecast the eventual total acres burned[cite: 4].
-    * Developed a regression model, with data preparation and analysis performed in R, to predict the final fire size using mid-incident reports.
+    * Developed a regression model in R, utilizing these mid-incident reports, to predict the final fire size[cite: 5, 6].
-    * The model's goal is to help fire managers efficiently allocate resources by providing early estimates of the total land at risk.
+    * The model's goal is to help fire managers efficiently allocate resources by providing early estimates of the total land at risk[cite: 4, 5].
 * **Data Collection, Manipulation, and Visualization Tool:** Built a tool to scrape 1,000+ data points using BeautifulSoup and Requests, clean it with Pandas, and create interactive visualizations.

 ---